awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

     ]
 }
 ```
-This policy only allows `arn:aws:iam::111122223333:role/pod-a-role` when it's assumed with `AssumeRoleWithWebIdentity` (i.e., IRSA),
+This policy only allows `arn:aws:iam::111122223333:role/pod-a-role` when it's assumed with `AssumeRoleWithWebIdentity` (i.e., EKS Pod Identity, IRSA),
 assuming only Pod A in AWS Account A (`111122223333`) is allowed to assume this role, it only allows Pod A in AWS Account A (`111122223333`) to access this bucket.
 See [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) for more details on conditions you can use.

+### Cross-account bucket access using EKS Pod Identity
+You can grant access Amazon S3 buckets from different AWS accounts by using EKS Pod Identity.
+See "How to perform cross account access with Amazon EKS Pod Identity" section in [Amazon EKS Pod Identity: a new way for applications on EKS to obtain IAM credentials](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials) for more details.

 ### Cross-account bucket access using IRSA with an identity provider from a different account
 You can grant access Amazon S3 buckets from different AWS accounts by using IRSA.